Maurice-Richard

-Maurice-Richard is a provincial electoral district in the Montreal region of Quebec, Canada that elects members to the National Assembly of Quebec.
+Maurice-Richard (/fr/) is a provincial electoral district in the Montreal region of Quebec, Canada, which elects a member to the National Assembly of Quebec.
 It comprises parts of the Ahuntsic-Cartierville and Montréal-Nord boroughs of the city of Montreal.
 The riding was known from 1972 to 2018 as Crémazie.

 It was created for the 1973 election from parts of Ahuntsic and Bourassa electoral districts.

 In the change from the 2001 to the 2011 electoral map, its territory was unchanged.